estebistec/drf-compound-fields/docs/usage.rst

 Usage
 ========

 The following sections explain how and when you would use each of the provided fields.
+Note that while the examples have been simplified to dictionary data, object conversions (via `restore_object` methods) are valid as well.

 `ListField`
 -----------